kenchan-canuck/software-patterns/README.txt

 Objectives
 ==========

-    The author creates this open source code repository to maintain a catalog of sample implementations of software patterns for the open source commmunity.
+    The primary author and developer created this open source code repository to maintain a catalog of sample implementations of software patterns for the open source commmunity.
 He wants to encourage other developers to share their sample codes that may demonstrate a programming pattern, style, best practices, or their interpretation of a design pattern or an architecture pattern.

 Rationale
 =========

     YOUR CONTRIBUTIONS ARE MOST WELCOME!
-However, the author recommends contributors to develop sample codes that are unique and more "sophisticate" than other simpler sample codes found on the Internet and eBooks.
+However, the author recommends all the contributors to develop sample codes that are unique and more "sophisticate" than other simpler sample codes found on the Internet and eBooks.
 Sample codes that show a combination of at least a few coding patterns, coding styles, and best practices tend to be valuable to many developers.

     With a bigger catalog of quality sample codes, many developers will be able to solve their problems faster and to build their